davidpgausai-svg/LeaderOS/replit.md

 The application employs Drizzle ORM for type-safe PostgreSQL interactions.
 Drizzle migrations manage schema versioning, and initial data seeding occurs on the first run.

 ### Authentication and Authorization
 A role-based access control system integrates Replit OpenID Connect for authentication.
-Roles include Administrator, Co-Lead, and View, with permissions enforced at the API level based on user roles and strategy assignments.
+Roles include Administrator, Co-Lead, View, and SME (Subject Matter Expert), with permissions enforced at the API level based on user roles and strategy assignments.
+SME users are explicitly blocked from logging in as they exist solely for tracking and assignment purposes.
 Administrators manage user roles and strategy assignments, ensuring data isolation.

 ### Key Data Models
 Core entities include Users, User Strategy Assignments (linking users to strategies), Strategies (high-level objectives with a Change Continuum Framework and customizable colors), Tactics (Projects with custom communication URL field and documentation URLs), Outcomes (Actions with two-tier filtering), Meeting Notes (report-out notes with dynamic project/action selection and PDF export), and Activities (audit trail).